Milover/post/README.md

 The templates can be user supplied by setting `template_directory` and `template_main` (if necessary) in the run file configuration.
-The templates use `go` template syntax, see the [package documentation][godoc-text-template] for more information.
+The templates use [Go][golang] template syntax, see the [package documentation][godoc-text-template] for more information.

-A `tex` graph configuration stub is given below, note several fields expect raw TeX as input.
+A `tex` graph configuration stub is given below, note that several fields expect raw TeX as input.

 ```yaml